Pod Save America: History

+Leading up to the first 2024 presidential debate, the podcast hosts criticized the negative media coverage surrounding Joe Biden's age.
+Like most other mainstream high-profile Democrats at the time, they did not call for Biden to step aside.

-Following the first 2024 presidential debate, Pod Save America was one of the first most influential Progressive talk shows, to openly discuss and call for President Biden to drop out of the 2024 presidential election.
-Following their podcast covering the immediate aftermath of the debate, they seriously critiqued Biden's debate performance and him being unfit to be the nominee.
-After the podcast Rob Flaherty, chief digital strategy director for Biden's re-election, called out the four hosts of Pod Save America as "Self Important Podcasters" in a fundraising email.
-During their Democracy or Else Tour in Boston, Massachusetts, they held an event with political commentator Mehdi Hasan and Massachusetts Governor Maura Healey, where they held a debate on whether Biden should drop out.
+Following the debate, where Biden performed poorly, Pod Save America was one of the first influential progressive talk shows to call for President Biden to drop out of the 2024 presidential election.
+In the immediate aftermath of the debate, they seriously critiqued Biden's performance and declared him unfit to be the Democratic nominee.
+In response, the Biden campaign's chief digital strategy director, Rob Flaherty, called out the four Pod Save America hosts as "Self Important Podcasters".
+During the podcast's Democracy or Else Tour in Boston, Massachusetts, the hosts held an event with political commentator Mehdi Hasan and Massachusetts Governor Maura Healey, where they held a debate on whether Biden should drop out.

-In the leadup to the 2024 United States presidential election, the podcast would support canvassing and voting outreach efforts.
-They themselves appeared in an Arizona rally.
+After Biden withdrew from the race, the hosts began supporting canvassing and voter outreach for Kamala Harris's presidential campaign.
+The four spoke at a canvass launch in Phoenix, Arizona.

-After the 2024 United States presidential election, Pod Save America had an exclusive interview with several Kamala Harris 2024 campaign leaders including Stephanie Cutter, Jen O'Malley Dillon, Quentin Fulks and former Obama official, and frequent podcast guest and coworker, David Plouffe.
-The podcast generated extreme online backlash against the Kamala Harris presidential campaign as they demonstrated no amount of responsibility and kept claiming the "political headwinds" were too great to overcome with the campaign and not admitting to making any mistakes such as lacking to distinguish themselves from the unpopular policies of the Biden administration.
+Following Harris's loss in November 2024, Pod Save America held an exclusive interview with several members of her campaign staff, including Stephanie Cutter, Jen O'Malley Dillon, Quentin Fulks, and former Obama official, and frequent podcast guest and coworker, David Plouffe.
+The episode generated online backlash against the Kamala Harris presidential campaign, as her staff blamed "political headwinds" for their loss and denied any alleged mistakes they may have made, such as failing to distinguish themselves from the unpopular policies of the Biden administration.

 Content

-The podcast typically covers recent news items relating to politics, including the Trump administration, the US government and the Democratic Party, as well as center-left grassroots activism.
+The podcast typically covers recent news items relating to politics, including the Trump administration, the U.S. government, and the Democratic Party, as well as center-left grassroots activism.

-The show typically features interviews with politicians, activists and journalists, including Obama's last interview as president.
+The show typically features interviews with politicians, activists, and journalists, including Obama's final interview as president.